ottenbreit-data-science/aplr/API_REFERENCE.md

 ## Method: get_validation_indexes()

-***Returns a numpy vector containing the indexes of the training data observations used for validation and not training.***
+***Returns a list of integers containing the indexes of the training data observations used for validation and not training.***